PraveenRaj17/Ticket-Tracking-ECommerce/Readme.md

 ## Project Overview

 The system focuses on tracking changes in ticket ownership, including purchases, resales, and transfers, to provide insights into fan behavior and optimize engagement strategies.
 It leverages dbt for data modeling, SQL for querying, and Jinja templating for dynamic code generation.
+Please refer to 'data_definitions.md' for more intricate details.

 ## Key Features